 College of Education

-The College of Education offers MEd degrees in curriculum studies, early childhood education, educational administration, educational foundations, educational psychology, educational technology, and special education.
+The College of Education offers MEd degrees in curriculum studies, early childhood education, educational administration, educational foundations, educational psychology, learning design and technology, and special education.
 The MEd programs in curriculum studies and early childhood education are in the Department of Curriculum Studies.
 Other MEd programs are in departments of the same name.

-The College of Education also offers a master of science (MS) degree in Kinesiology and Rehabilitation Science (KRS).
-The MS degree is designed as a two- to three-year program of study for students with advanced knowledge, skills, research, and clinical/field experiences in one of the following program areas: Physical Activity, Adapted Physical Activity; Entry-Level Graduate Athletic Training Education Program (EL-GATEP), Post-Professional Advanced Athletic Training Education Program (PP-ATEP), and Rehabilitation Counselor Education.
+The College of Education also offers Master of Science degrees in Athletic Training (AT) and Kinesiology and Rehabilitation Science (KRS).
+The MS degree in AT is a two-year program with primary focus in either the Entry-level-Graduate Athletic Training Education Program (EL-GATEP) or Post-professional Advanced Athletic Training Education Program (PP-ATEP).
+The MS degree in KRS is designed as a two- to three-year program of study for students with advanced knowledge, skills, research, and clinical/field experiences in one of the following program areas: Physical Activity, Adapted Physical Activity, and Rehabilitation Counselor Education.

 The MEdT, a two-year, field-based program, is designed for students who have earned baccalaureate degrees in fields other than education.
 Graduates are eligible for state teacher licensure in either elementary or secondary education.
 See the "Institute for Teacher Education" for more information.